tomio13/RDM-Desktop/Readme.md

 on Windows XP.

 ## Dependencies
-While it is extremely popular to use all libraries available to get functions performed !(https://regmedia.co.uk/2008/07/02/fig3.gif) independent of the library size, it is critical for a good code to use only as much as needed.
+While it is extremely popular to use all [libraries available to get functions performed](https://regmedia.co.uk/2008/07/02/fig3.gif) independent of the library size, it is critical for a good code to use only as much as needed.
 To write a simple import or export function, do not load a library except
 if: 1.) provides an important functionality; 2.) it provides it in a minimal